-- Adequate ad for keyword & landing page: Don’t put all your eggs in one basket.
+- Adequate ad for keyword and landing page: Do not put all your eggs in one basket.
 Have multiple ads and landing pages within the same campaign.

-- Action terms: PPC can be applied to many different scenarios, but it’s generally targeted at users deeper down the conversion funnel.
+- Action terms: PPC can be applied to many different scenarios, but it is generally targeted at users deeper down the conversion funnel.
 Including clear calls-to-action like “shop”, “buy”, “join” etc. is essential.

 - Attract attention: Include symbols and local trust anchors in the copy ($, €, AM/PM, etc.).